Atlanta's Best Prostate Cancer Treatments

 Prostate cancer is one of the most common types of cancer that occurs in men.
 It is the third leading cause of cancer deaths in American men followed by lung and colorectal cancer.
 Prostate cancer usually grows slowly and is confined to the prostate gland.
 In most cases, if caught early it is easily treatable.
 Unfortunately, other types of prostate cancer are aggressive and can spread quickly.

 Prostate cancer is a cancer of the prostate gland.
 The prostate gland is a walnut-sized gland present only in men, found in the pelvis below the bladder.
 It wraps around the urethra (the tube that extends from the bladder) and lies in front of the rectum.
-The prostate produces the seminal fluid that helps nourish and transport sperm.
+The prostate produces seminal fluid helps nourish and transport sperm.
 This fluid is essential to reproduction.

 The exact cause of this cancer is known.
-Several risk factors for developing prostate cancer have been identified, but which of these risk factors causes a prostate cell to become cancerous is not fully known.
+Several risk factors for developing prostate cancer have been identified, but which of these risk factors cause a prostate cell to become cancerous is not fully known.
 Approximately 5%-10% of prostate cancers may be due to inherited gene changes.
 Several inherited genes have been identified that increase the risk of prostate cancer, including RNASEL, BRCA 1, and BRCA 2, DNA mismatch genes, HPC1, and HoxB13.
-Hormone imbalance, inflammation, and toxins also seem to play a role in prostate cancer.
+Hormone imbalance, inflammation and toxins also seem to play a role in prostate cancer.

 Most men develop microscopic cancer in their prostate if they live long enough and they do not progress to full-blown prostate cancer.
 Fifty percent of men older than age 70 and all men over age 90 normally have some microscopic cancer changes in their prostates.